oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 ##### Grant Tiller the cluster-admin role

-To install the WebLogic Kubernetes operator, we must first give the Tiller Service Account the `cluster-admin` role using this command:
+To install the WebLogic Kubernetes operator, you must first give the Tiller Service Account the `cluster-admin` role using this command:

 ```bash